toomuchvoltage/shadertoy-utils/readme.md

 Generally speaking, going from 16bit PCM to 8bit PCM isn't as detrimental as going from 44KHz to 8KHz, 2KHz or 1KHz.
 Funny how that works, eh?
 The more faithful the vibrations of the speaker diaphragm the better the reproduction.

 For comparison, check out `madworld_8bit_highfreq.mp3` (which is 8bit PCM -- created with Audacity -- at 44KHz) with `madworld.wav` (which -- by default -- is 16bit PCM at 1.2KHz).
 While `madworld_8bit_highfreq.mp3` has a bit of static, the piano sounds WAY better than the same tune at 1.2KHz with higher precision samples.

+## Text

+This code will turn the given text into a fontmap sampler for otaviogood's fontmap:

+	textToBuffer("Yo dude!", shader, 0)

+See [here](https://www.shadertoy.com/view/llcXRl) on how to use the fontmap sampler to render SDF text.

+First parameter is the text to be encoded.

+Second parameter is previous shader code.

+Third parameter is the text ID in case of multiple text samplers.

 # Known issues